This is a guest post from Konstantin Gerasimov at Goivvy, LLC.

 There’s a lot you can do to ensure the security of your website.
 However, here are some of the most important things:

-- Update your site to the latest version of Magento
+- Update your site to the latest version

 - Keep your SSL Certificates in check